Jamaican Blue Mountain Coffee Beans: Here’s What You Need to Know..

 What Is Blue Mountain Coffee?

 That’s probably the first question that popped into your head when someone told you about coffee that costs 60 dollars a pound.
 Well, to begin with, the coffee gets its name from the eponymous Blue Mountains of Jamaica (not to be confused with the Blue Mountains of Australia).
-Its price is a result of a wide variety of factors, not least of which is the relatively short supply of the Blue Mountain beans.
+Its price is a result of a wide variety of factors, not least of which is the relatively short supply of the Jamaican Blue Mountain (JBM) beans.

 Where Does Blue Mountain Coffee Come From?